-The inspector spoke with the occupational therapist.
-Shannon Clinic receives input from four full time occupational therapists, and one full time occupational therapy assistant.
-The clinic also has one full time technical instructor for woodwork and the support from three Nursing care assistants three days per week for recreational activities.
+Shannon ward 3 receives input from four full time occupational therapists, and one full time occupational therapy assistant.
+There was also has one full time technical instructor for woodwork and the support from three nursing care assistants three days per week for recreational activities.